AndreRipley/TradeBotMedallion2.0/README.md

 # Trading Bot

 A Python trading bot that automatically buys stocks at noon on days when the stock price has gone down (red days).
+Backtested over 6 months provides 9% return.

 ## Features